akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 Requirements
 ------------

-During this chapter, we assume that you already created a new bundle to add your custom Reference Entity Attribute.
+During this chapter, we assume that you already created and registered a new bundle to add your custom Reference Entity Attribute.
 Let's assume its namespace is ``Acme\\CustomBundle``.

 Create the Attribute
 --------------------

-For this tutorial, we will create a **custom simple metric attribute** type for reference entity.
+For this tutorial, we will create a **custom metric attribute** type for reference entity.
 So we'll be able to create this kind of attribute on any Reference Entity:

 .. image:: ../_images/reference_entities/create_simple_metric_attribute.png